United Kingdom insolvency law: Administration

 This wide discretion of the administrator to manage the company is reflected also in paragraph 3(3)-(4), whereby the administrator may choose between which result (whether saving the company, selling the business, or winding down) "he thinks" subjectively is most appropriate.
 This places an administrator in an analogous position to a company director.
-Similarly, further binding duties allow a broad scope for the administrator to exercise good business judgment.
+Similarly, further binding duties allow a broad scope for the administrator to exercise good business judgement.
 An administrator is subject to a duty to perform her functions as 'quickly and efficiently as is reasonably practicable', and must also not act so as to 'unfairly harm' a creditor's interests.
 In Re Charnley Davies Ltd (No 2) the administrator sold the insolvent company's business at an allegedly undervalued price, which creditors alleged breached his duty to not unfairly harm them.
 Millett J held the standard of care was not breached, and was the same standard of care as in professional negligence cases of an "ordinary, skilled practitioner".
 He emphasised that courts should not judge decisions which may turn out sub-optimal with the benefit of hindsight.
 Here the price was the best possible in the circumstances.
 Further, in Oldham v Kyrris it was held that creditors may not sue administrators directly in their own capacity, because the duty is owed to the company.
 So a former employee of a Burger King franchise with an equitable charge for £270,000 for unpaid wages could not sue the administrator directly, outside the terms of the statutory standard, unless responsibility had been directly assumed to him.